killbill/killbill-integration-tests/README.md

 Load/Perf Tests:
 ---------------

 The integration tests also offer some support to run performance/load tests.
-Under 'load' there is a base class `load_base.rb` that relies on the `thread/pool` gem to schedule tasks across mutliple threads.
+Under 'load' there is a base class `load_base.rb` that relies on the `thread/pool` gem to schedule tasks across multiple threads.
 It also offers the ability to profile the calls by using the profiling feature embedded into Kill Bill (https://github.com/killbill/killbill/wiki/Kill-Bill-Profiling).

 The `payment_load.rb` test relies on `load_base.rb` and defines a set of Tasks.
 A task is a small scenario that should be run; it can be as simple as doing one call, or could comprise multiple operations.
 One should adjust the following parameters (currently hardcoded in the test) to suit its needs:
 * KillBillClient.url (defaults to 'http://127.0.0.1:8080') : This is set in `load_base.rb`